hasanqadri/CS4400_Databases/server/README.md

 Now you need to install the packages listed in the package.json dependencies.
 First cd into the new directory
-  >cd 4400-Phase3
+  >cd 4400-Phase3/server

 then use npm to install all of the required frameworks and extensions.
-Use this command to do it in one line:
-  >npm i body-parser cookie-parser debug express mysql jade morgan serve-favicon node-sass-middleware loglevel mocha
+  >npm install

 Now you're done and can run the application.
 You need either setup MySQL or set the environment variables DB_HOST, DB_USER, DB_PASS to a valid MySQL installation.